Rotating wormholes in Einstein-Dirac-Maxwell theory: Conclusions and discussion

 \item[(iii)] All the solutions considered are asymmetric with respect to the reflection of the radial coordinate, $x\to -x$, whereas the solutions are symmetric with respect to the equatorial plane $\theta=\pi/2$.
 The rotation of the spinor field drags the throat and the spacetime along, allowing for asymmetric rotating wormholes.

 \item[(iv)] An increase in the magnitude of the throat parameter $x_0$ for a fixed value of the equatorial throat radius results in the growth of the rotational velocity of the throat. \end{itemize}

 Thus we have obtained a wormhole having the mass, angular momentum, electric and magnetic fields.
 The electric field enters the wormhole from one asymptotically flat spacetime with the radial coordinate $r > 0$ and exits to another asymptotically flat spacetime with $r < 0$.
 This means that the solution obtained incarnates Wheeler's idea of ``mass without mass'' and ``charge without charge''~\cite{Wheeler}; moreover, the system possesses a nonzero angular momentum.
 Such solution can be regarded as a model of \emph{a classical charge possessing a spin}.
 However, it should be emphasised that such a wormhole cannot be naively used as a model of an electron, since in general the wormhole has different charges to the left and to the right of the throat, whose magnitudes depend on the value of the system parameters $e, \Omega$, and $r_0$ and are not equal to the charge of an electron (at least one of them), though it has the total angular moment 1/2 owing to the presence of the spinor field.
+In this connection we may also mention another approaches in constructing a nonperturbative model of an electron interacting with gravity, see, e.g., Ref.~\cite{Burinskii:2024ygn} and references therein.